Chica and Jo Chica and Jo

 Make a Perler bead Christmas wreath

 When the characters were all done, it was time to move on to the wreath!
-I made a Christmas wreath pixel art pattern that you can download and print.
+You'll find my wreath pattern included in the printables set available above.

 For the wreath, I used standard 5mm Perler beads because the wreath is large (15" wide) and doesn't need nearly as much fine detail as the characters.